corona-warn-app/cwa-website/science/2022-11-23-science-blog-6/index.md

 <figcaption aria-hidden="true">Figure 11: Relationship between local 7-day incidence and positivity rate after risk notification for 5,000 test results (RAT).</figcaption>
 </figure>

 The difference between the positivity rates depending on the type of risk notification is even more impressive here.
 It should be noted, however, that the positivity rates for rapid antigen tests are consistently smaller than for PCR tests.
-This is largely due to the [test strategy](https://de.wikipedia.org/wiki/COVID-19-Pandemie_in_Deutschland/Testung).
+This is largely due to the [test strategy (German)](https://de.wikipedia.org/wiki/COVID-19-Pandemie_in_Deutschland/Testung).

 <figure class="figure-img">
 <img src="./ppa_test_result_inzidenz_rat_2-1_en.png" class="figure-img img-fluid" alt="Figure 12: Relationship between local 7-day incidence and positivity rate after risk notification and incidence areas (RAT)."/>